Nico Collins Player Prop Bets for NFL Week 18 | Houston vs. Tennessee 1/9/2022

 Matchup vs. Tennessee

-- Collins had nine receiving yards in one career matchup against the Titans, 23.5 fewer than his receiving yards prop bet over/under for Sunday's game (32.5).
+- In his one matchup against the Titans, Collins' nine receiving yards total is 23.5 less than his over/under for Sunday's game (32.5).

-- Collins did not have a touchdown catch in that game against the Titans.
+- Collins did not have a touchdown catch in that outing against the Titans.

-- The 261.5 passing yards the Titans allow per game makes them the NFL's 25th-ranked pass defense this season.
+- The Titans have the NFL's 25th-ranked pass defense this season, yielding 261.5 yards per game through the air.

-- At 1.3 passing TDs allowed per game, the Titans defense is ranked sixth in the league.
+- With 21 passing TDs allowed this season, the Titans defense is ranked sixth in the league.

 Recent Performances

-- Against the 49ers last week, Collins was targeted five times and totaled 35 yards on two receptions.
+- In last week's outing against the 49ers, Collins was targeted five times, totaling 35 yards on two receptions (averaging 17.5 yards per grab).

-- Over his last three games, Collins has totaled 82 yards on seven receptions with one touchdown, averaging 27.3 yards per game, on 13 targets.
+- Collins' seven catches (13 targets) have netted him 82 yards (27.3 ypg) and one touchdown during his last three games.

 Collins' Houston Teammates